joshuaspear/offline_rl_ope/README.md

 ### Description
 * Library for performing off policy evaluation, specifically for offline RL.
 * Includes standalone functionality as well as an api for integration with d3rlpy

+Credit to https://github.com/takuseno/d3rlpy for the implementation of FQE